 Best time to visit Dharamshala Mcleodganj

-The months of April, May and June are considered to be the best to plan a trip to Dharamshala and Mcleodganj.
+The months of April, May, and June are considered to be the best to plan a trip to Dharamshala and Mcleodganj.
 It is so because the weather at this time is at its best with clear sunny skies.
 Days are moderately warm and nights pleasantly cold.
 This is the best time to plan a trip here with family but if you do not like crowded places, you should avoid a trip at this time.
-Majority of the people visit here in these months and it may feel like too many people around.
+The majority of the people visit here in these months and it may feel like too many people around.

 For a budget trip as well, July to September and November will be best because it is off-season and you can get a good deal at hotels.
 For the purpose of trekking, March to May and then October and November are the best months to visit.

-How to reach Dharamshala Mcleodganj
+How to reach Dharamshala and Mcleodganj

 Due to its location in the hills, arriving at Dharamshala and Mcleodganj is only possible by road.
 You can drive by your own vehicle, board a Bus, catch a train or fly to the nearest airport.
 All these options are available and it is entirely your own choice to decide how to travel.
-I will explain all these modes of travel in details further.
+I will explain all these modes of travel in detail further.